Renowned Musician, Composer, Conductor, Arranger

 Dedicated & Inspirational Educator

-- Presents master classes, clinics, workshops, children’s concerts and lectures to students from elementary schools to universities
+- Presents master classes, clinics, workshops, children’s concerts and lectures to students from elementary schools to universities all over the world.

 - “Sing It First” Wycliffe’s unique approach to technique book compiled by Alan Raph released August 2011